 Hidden amongst the hustle & bustle of Gujarat’s largest city lies remnants to the city’s ancient and glorious past.

-With kaleidoscopic architecture that rivals the most sophisticated Hindu temples, the stepwells of Ahmedabad are unmissable historical sites, and certainly some of the most aesthetically pleasing you’ll ever come across.
+With kaleidoscopic architecture that rivals the most sophisticated Hindu temples, the stepwells in Ahmedabad are unmissable historical sites, and certainly some of the most aesthetically pleasing you’ll ever come across.

 Table of Contents